AllThingsComputers/Sentinel-Rules/README.md

 This will use primarily KQL as ist used in Azure / Microsoft Sentinel

-These rules are all in development and are not to be relied on.
+DISCLAIMER: These rules are all in development and are not to be relied on.
+Please suit to your environment and requirement